namans3/Keyword-Extraction/README.md

         stream.filter(track=[city], async = True, languages=["en"])
         time.sleep(1200)
         stream.disconnect()
 ```

-During the main function call, we read the locations file for list of locations and run the Listener one by one for all cities in the list.
+In the main function call, we read the locations file for list of locations and run TweetListener function one by one for all cities in the list.
+In a loop we We create an object of the Listener class.
+Then for every city in the location.txt file, we call the TweetListener function passing the object and the location name.
+This will run the function untill the sleep time is over and then the next location name will be read from the file and TweetListener start a new stream for that location.
+In this case, I have only done a single run through all locations but for practical purposes, this process could be set to repeat at a desired frequencty to keep the data up to date.
 ```
 if __name__ == '__main__':
     loc = open('locations.txt','r')
+    MyListener = Listener("Naman")
     for line in loc.readlines():
-        MyListener = Listener("Naman")
         location = line.rstrip('\n')
-        Listener.TweetListener(True,location)
+        Listener.TweetListener(True, MyListener, location)
 ```